josh-dittmer/cs160-project/GOOGLE_MAPS_SETUP.md

 - Verify API key has no domain restrictions (or includes localhost:3000)
 - Check that you've enabled the correct APIs
 - Wait a few minutes after enabling APIs (can take time to propagate)
+- Hard refresh your browser (Cmd+Shift+R or Ctrl+Shift+R) after updating `.env.local`

 ### "You have exceeded your request quota"
 - You've used up your $200 monthly credit
 - Add billing information to continue using the API
 - Consider implementing usage limits or caching

+### Only street names showing (no house numbers)
+- This is expected - type a specific house number to see complete addresses
+- The autocomplete will show both "5152 Barron Park Drive" and "Barron Park Drive"
+- Addresses without house numbers are automatically rejected with a helpful error message

 ## Security Notes